Case Digest (G.R. No. L-9451)

 Facts:

-The case involves Olaf N. Borlough as the petitioner and Fortune Enterprises, Inc. along with the Honorable Court of Appeals (2nd Division) as respondents.
-The events leading to the case began on March 8, 1952, when United Car Exchange sold a 1947 Chevrolet sedan (Plate No. 43-1465, Motor No. EAA-20834) to Fortune Enterprises, Inc. Subsequently, Fortune Enterprises sold the same vehicle to Salvador Aguinaldo, who executed a promissory note for P2,400, payable in 20 installments with an interest rate of 12% per annum.
-To secure this debt, Aguinaldo executed a deed of chattel mortgage over the vehicle, which was duly registered with the Register of Deeds of Manila on March 11, 1952.
-Aguinaldo defaulted on his payments, prompting Fortune Enterprises to send a letter on May 16, 1952, urging him to settle his account to avoid legal action.
+This case revolves around the petitioner, Olaf N. Borlough, and the respondent, Fortune Enterprises, Inc., along with the Honorable Court of Appeals, Second Division.
+The events commenced on March 8, 1952, when United Car Exchange sold a Chevrolet sedan (1947 model), with a plate number 43-1465 and motor number EAA-20834, to Fortune Enterprises, Inc. Subsequently, Fortune Enterprises sold the same vehicle to Salvador Aguinaldo, who executed a promissory note for P2,400 to secure payment for the purchase, payable in 20 installments with an interest rate of 12% per annum, due by January 9, 1953.
+To secure this note, Aguinaldo created a chattel mortgage over the vehicle, properly registered with the Register of Deeds of Manila on March 11, 1952.

 Case Digest (G.R.
 No. L-9451)